Kesariyaji: About the temple

 The idol is considered miraculous and according Jain belief praying to the idol fulfills the wishes of devotees.
 The saffron and garland is profusely applied to the idol for worship.
 The replicas of Kesariyaji Rishabhanatha is popular among Śvētāmbara murtipujaka.
 According to Jain belief, worshipping these local replication idols allow them to directly worship to the original idol.
-In front the principal shrine there is an idol of Marudevi, mother of Rishabhanatha, seated on an elephant.
+In front the principal shrine there is an idol of Marudevi, mother of Rishabhanatha, seated on an elephant corroborating the belief of Marudevi attaining omniscience and moksha while seated on an elephant as per the Śvetāmbara tradition.
+However, the statue of Marudevi, seated on an elephant, was added much later, around VS 1711, which corresponds to 1654 CE.

 The temple also has a dharamshala equipped with all modern facilities, including bhojanalaya (a restaurant).
 There is a temple known as Pagliyaji, housing footprints of Rishabhanatha inside a chhatri.

 Conflicts

 The nature of the temple has been an issue between Digambara, Śvētāmbara and Hindus.
 The Śvētāmbara murtipujaka Acharya Tirthavijaya endeavoured to free Kesariyaji from the control of Brahmin community and returned to Jain.
-According to the court judgement, idols are worshipped as per Digambara tradition in the morning and as per Śvētāmbara tradition in the evening.
 The temple also houses images of Hindu deities.
 The temple is also visited by members of the Bhil community.
 They only worship Hindu idols except for the Rishabhanatha idol.
 However, Rishabhanatha is worshipped as a Kala-ji or Bhomia, a protective deity of land and soil.